hiraimran-theanalyst/Code_alpha-iris-project/README.md

-# Code_alpha-iris-project
-This project analyzes the Iris dataset using Python.
-It includes exploratory data analysis (EDA), data visualization, and classification of flower species using machine learning algorithms.
-# Iris Dataset Analysis (Python)
+# Iris Flower Classification - CodeAlpha Internship

-This project analyzes the famous Iris dataset using Python.
+This project was completed as part of the CodeAlpha Data Science Internship.

+## Project Description
+The project uses Machine Learning to classify Iris flowers into three species:
+- Setosa
+- Versicolor
+- Virginica

-## Tools Used:
+## Technologies Used
 - Python
 - Pandas
-- Matplotlib / Seaborn
 - Scikit-learn

-## Project Features:
+- Matplotlib
-- Visualization
+- Seaborn

+## Model Used
-- Species classification
+- Logistic Regression

+## Results
+The model achieved 100% accuracy.

-## How to Run:
+## How to Run
-1. Install required libraries: pip install pandas matplotlib seaborn scikit-learn
-2. Run the file:
-   python iris_analysis.py
+pip install -r requirements.txt python iris_classification.py